 The Village Club & Preserve is a 501(c)3 non-profit entity, registered in the state of Florida.
 Its four directors are Krista Singleton (president), Dave Webb (vice president), Mark Mistarz (treasurer), and Sue Andersen (secretary), local residents of the West Villages and Crane Creek.
 The Village Club & Preserve received their 501(c)3 tax-exempt determination letter from the IRS in September 2018.
 We have four mission focused areas that will provide programming on the property, once it is restored--centered on athletics, education, partnership with other local non-profits, and providing membership opportunities for others to enjoy our grounds.

-Who will manage The Village Club & Preserve (VCP)?
+Who manages The Village Club & Preserve (VCP)?

 Who will be able to access The Village Club & Preserve property?

 Will my donation be tax deductible?

 What will the property look like?
 What amenities will it have?

 Who can make donations and become a member?

 Anyone!
 Residents of the West Villages and Crane Creek, as well as the surrounding Treasure Coast community, are able to become members by making a one-time capital campaign donation and pledging ongoing dues of $40/month.
 See "How to Give" for more detail.